BrightspaceUI/labs/src/components/menu-item-ai/README.md

 A menu item that renders the AI icon before its text, used to draw extra attention to a new AI-powered feature within a `<d2l-menu>`; it is not an official design pattern and each usage should be carefully considered.

-It behaves like `<d2l-menu-item>` from `@brightspace-ui/core`, except the AI icon is always rendered before the text and there is no `supporting` slot.
+It behaves like `<d2l-menu-item>` from `@brightspace-ui/core`, except the AI icon is always rendered before the text.

 ## AI Menu Item [d2l-menu-item-ai]